OUR THERAPISTS

 Chronic respiratory diseases and their management in ageing.

-Outside of work, you’ll find her walking her dog, fishing, bush walking, or on the bowling green enjoying her newly found sport of bowls.
+Outside of work, Julie has a love for adventure and road cycling.
+When she’s not peddling along scenic routes, you’ll find her walking her dog, fishing, bush walking, or on the bowling green enjoying her newly found sport of bowls.

 Get the guidance and support you need to live the life you want.